-3. Organisation - Roles and Responsibilities
+2. Organisation - Roles and Responsibilities

 Inspire Education Trust is a multi-academy trust whereby the Directors have direct responsibility as the employer to ensure compliance with health and safety legislation and to ensure the health, safety and welfare of employees, pupils, visitors and all other associated stakeholders.
-The Board of Directors, Chief Executive Officer, Estates Manager and Headteachers will ensure that school staff and premises comply with both Trust and School health and safety policies, guidance and practices.
+The Board of Directors, Chief Executive Officer, Head of Estates and Headteachers will ensure that school staff and premises comply with both Trust and School health and safety policies, guidance and practices.